kywoj/kywoj.github.io/_projects/2024-01-19-flint-public-library.md

 ## Background
 The library's 2016 annual report indicated that its mission was to become “Flint’s go-to place to learn for life”.
 To this end, its staff is committed to the development of family and digital literacy and the creation of a community gathering space.
 These commitments are met through a full schedule of workshops, group meetings, services, tutorials, activities, programs, and resources.

-However, library administrators found that their methods of gathering feedback from patrons and program participants had not been efficient or successful; they were  informal: conducted mostly via verbal communication and paper forms, which often went missing or were not entered into a centralized database for future use.
+However, library administrators found that their methods of gathering feedback from patrons and program participants had not been efficient or successful.
+They were  informal: conducted mostly via verbal communication and paper forms, which often went missing or were not entered into a centralized database for future use.

 Accordingly, administrators wanted to develop
-  - a comprehensive, standardized method of collecting usage statistics and feedback from patrons and program participants and
+  * a comprehensive, standardized method of collecting usage statistics and feedback from patrons and program participants and
-  - an effective framework for turning that data into meaningful information, whether for the purposes of informing decision-making or providing content for year-end reports, funding requests, or the like.
+  * an effective framework for turning that data into meaningful information, whether for the purposes of informing decision-making or providing content for year-end reports, funding requests, or the like.

 ## Methodology